Anna Cantalini, MA, RP

 - OCD Fundamentals: International OCD Foundation - Certificate

-- OCD and ACT: In progress
+- OCD and ACT - Certificate

 - Shame Certification Training: Dr. Janina Fischer - In progress